 Nation on test: identity and belonging after the EU referendum

-Read Professor Tariq Modood FBA's response to this paper: More multiculturalism, but of the right sort.
+Read Profesor Tariq Modood FBA's response to this paper: More multiculturalism, but of the right sort.

 The humanities and social sciences have a rich and unique contribution to make to the world we live in.
 The British Academy’s fellowship represents breadth and excellence of expertise across these disciplines, and the Academy’s policy and research work is dedicated to applying that insight to policy issues for public benefit and societal wellbeing.

 A response to ‘Nation on test: identity and belonging after the EU referendum’